Is It Safe to Travel to Haiti in 2026?

 ⛔ Do Not Travel

-Haiti, officially the Republic of Haiti, is a country in the Caribbean on the island of Hispaniola in the Caribbean Sea, east of Cuba and Jamaica and south of the Bahamas.
+Haiti, officially the Republic of Haiti, is a country in the Caribbean on the island of Hispaniola in both Caribbean Sea and North Atlantic Ocean, east of Cuba and Jamaica and south of the Bahamas.
 It occupies the western side of the island, which it shares with the Dominican Republic.

 Is It Safe to Travel to Haiti in 2026?

 Haiti is currently rated Level 4Do Not Travel by the U.S. Department of State.
-Do not travel to Haiti due to kidnapping, crime, terrorist activity, civil unrest, and limited health care.
-The U.S. government has limited ability to assist citizens in emergencies due to local resource shortages.
+Do Not Travel to Haiti due to the risk of crime, terrorism, kidnapping, unrest, and limited health care.
+A national state of emergency has been in effect since March 2024.

 Key concerns cited in the advisory: